KaikyuLotus/go-bot/README.md

 ## What is working

 * Basic API requests
-* Methods: getMe, sendMessage, sendPhoto, sendDocument, sendChatAction [more to come...]
+* Methods: getMe, sendMessage, sendChatAction, sendPhoto, sendDocument [more to come...]
+* Getting updates
 * Commands handling
-* Getting Updates

 Not much more...